preda/gpuowl/README.md

 ## See \"gpuowl -h\" for the command line options.

 ## Self-test
 Simply start GpuOwl with any valid exponent, and the built-in error checking kicks in, validating the computation.
-If you start seeing output lines with "OK", than it's working correctly.
+If you start seeing output lines with "OK", then it's working correctly.
 "EE" lines indicate computation errors.

 ## Command-line Arguments
 ```